 These scrumptious Oatmeal Raisin cookies are darn near perfect.
-They are crispy on the outside!
-Soft and chewy on the inside with just the right balance of oats and raisins.
-With just a few simple steps you too can have Oatmeal Raisin Cookies like grandma used to make.
+They are crispy on the outside, and soft and chewy on the inside with just the right balance of oats and raisins.
+With just a few simple steps you too can have Oatmeal Raisin Cookies like Grandma used to make.

 Do you live with a few cookie monsters?
 Of course you do!
 I mean honestly who doesn’t live with a few.
-My family loves these cookies and does my daughters boyfriend’s family.
+My family loves these cookies as does my daughter’s boyfriend’s family.
 He lives with a whole house full of cookie monsters.
-With just a little preparation the cookie dough comes together in about fifteen minutes.
+With just a little preparation, the cookie dough comes together in about fifteen minutes.

 How do you make Oatmeal Raisin Cookies?